aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 You may safely reboot, stop, and restart the desktop instance at any time.
 The desktop will automatically mount the EFS file-system at restart.
 If FSx for Luster file-system is enabled, it is automatically mounted, as well.

+## Launching Deep-learning Cluster with EFA and Open MPI

+The CloudFormation stack template for [deep-learning cluster enabled with EFA and Open MPI](deep-learning-ubuntu-efa-cluster.yaml) can be launched after the desktop CloudFormation Stack launch is successfully completed.
+See [Reference](#reference) for cluster CloudFormation template input parameters.

+### Using Open MPI on the Desktop Head Node

+To be able to run the Open MPI `mpirun` command on the desktop head node, we need to configure password-less `ssh` to the cluster nodes.
+Ideally, we want to do this without storing the SSH private key on the desktop head node.
+To accomplish this objective, we recommend using SSH agent-forwarding on your laptop.
+To use SSH agent-forwarding, first add your SSH private key to the SSH forwarding agent on your laptop, using the following command:

+	ssh-add ~/.ssh/id_rsa

+If your private key is not stored in the default `~/.ssh/id_rsa` file, change the previous command, accordingly.

+Next, add following configuration to the `~/.ssh/config` file on the desktop head node,:

+	Host *
+    	ForwardAgent yes
+	Host *
+		StrictHostKeyChecking no

+To run the `mpirun` command on the desktop head node, `ssh` from your laptop to the desktop head node as follows:

+	ssh -A ubuntu@desktop-ec2-public-address

+Now you can run the `mpirun` command from the desktop head node, targeting any deep-learning cluster.

+To run the `mpirun` command, you will need a `hostfile` containing the host IP addresses and slots for each node in your target cluster.
+Following  `bash` code can help you create your `hostfile`, where the `ec2-autoscaling-group-name` argument below is the EC2 auto-scaling group name for your deep-learning cluster, and is available in cluster stack output:

+	#!/bin/bash

+	[[ $# != 2 ]] && echo "usage: $0 aws-region ec2-autoscaling-group-name" && exit

+	region=$1
+	asg=$2

+	for ID in $(aws autoscaling describe-auto-scaling-instances --region $region --query "AutoScalingInstances[?AutoScalingGroupName=='$asg'].InstanceId" --output text);
+	do
+		host=$(aws ec2 describe-instances --instance-ids $ID --region $region --query "Reservations[].Instances[].PrivateIpAddress" --output text) echo "$host	slots=1"
+	done

+#### Open MPI Examples

+Before you run the MPI examples, `ssh` into each instance in your `hostfile`, and make sure you see the message `Cluster node is ready!`.
+If you do not see this message, exit and `ssh` again in about 10 minutes to verify the cluster node is ready.

+##### Neuron PyTorch Example

+The `mpirun` example below targets the `aws_neuron_venv_pytorch` virtual environment on a 2-node `trn1.32xlarge` cluster.
+It is assumed that the cluster `hostfile` is stored in `/home/ubuntu/efs/openmpi/hostfile`, and the output directory `/home/ubuntu/efs/logs` exits.

+**NOTE:** The `PATH` and `LD_LIBRARY_PATH` defined below apply to  the cluster nodes.

+	#!/bin/bash

+	NUM_PARALLEL=2
+	DATE=`date '+%Y-%m-%d-%H-%M-%S'`
+	export JOB_ID=mpirun-test-$DATE

+	mpirun -np $NUM_PARALLEL --verbose \
+	--hostfile /home/ubuntu/efs/openmpi/hostfile \
+	-bind-to none -map-by slot \
+	--mca plm_rsh_no_tree_spawn 1 -mca pml ob1 -mca btl ^openib -mca btl_tcp_if_exclude lo,docker0 \
+	--mca hwloc_base_binding_policy none --mca rmaps_base_mapping_policy slot \
+	--mca orte_keep_fqdn_hostnames t \
+	--output-filename /home/ubuntu/efs/logs/${JOB_ID} \
+	--display-map --tag-output --timestamp-output \
+	-wdir /home/ubuntu \
+	-x PATH='/opt/aws/neuron/bin:/opt/amazon/openmpi/bin:/opt/amazon/efa/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin' \
+	-x LD_LIBRARY_PATH='/opt/aws/neuron/lib:/opt/amazon/openmpi/lib:/opt/amazon/efa/lib' \
+	bash -c "source /home/ubuntu/aws_neuron_venv_pytorch/bin/activate && hostname && env"

+#### CUDA TensorFlow Example

+The `mpirun` example below targets the conda `tensorFlow` environment on a 2-node CUDA GPU cluster.

+**NOTE:** The `PATH` and `LD_LIBRARY_PATH` defined below apply to  the cluster nodes.

+	#!/bin/bash

+	NUM_PARALLEL=2
+	DATE=`date '+%Y-%m-%d-%H-%M-%S'`
+	export JOB_ID=mpirun-test-$DATE

+	mpirun -np $NUM_PARALLEL --verbose \
+	--hostfile /home/ubuntu/efs/openmpi/hostfile \
+	-bind-to none -map-by slot \
+	--mca plm_rsh_no_tree_spawn 1 -mca pml ob1 -mca btl ^openib -mca btl_tcp_if_exclude lo,docker0 \
+	--mca hwloc_base_binding_policy none --mca rmaps_base_mapping_policy slot \
+	--mca orte_keep_fqdn_hostnames t \
+	--output-filename /home/ubuntu/efs/logs/${JOB_ID} \
+	--display-map --tag-output --timestamp-output \
+	-wdir /home/ubuntu \
+	-x PATH='/usr/local/cuda-11.8/bin:/opt/amazon/openmpi/bin:/opt/amazon/efa/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin' \
+	-x LD_LIBRARY_PATH='/usr/local/cuda-12.2/compat:/usr/local/cuda-12.1/compat:/usr/local/cuda-11.8/lib64:/opt/amazon/openmpi/lib:/opt/amazon/efa/lib' \
+	bash -c "source /home/ubuntu/miniconda3/etc/profile.d/conda.sh  && conda activate tensorflow && hostname && env"

-## Deleting the Stack
+## Deleting the Stacks

-When you no longer need the desktop instance, you may delete the AWS CloudFormation stack from the AWS CloudFormation console.
-Deleting the stack will terminate the desktop instance, and delete the root EBS volume attached to the desktop.
-If the FSx for Lustre file-system is enabled, it is automatically deleted when you delete the stack.
+When you no longer need the stacks, you may delete the AWS CloudFormation stacks from the AWS CloudFormation console.
+Deleting the stack will terminate the EC2 instances, and delete the root EBS volume attached to the instances.
+If the FSx for Lustre file-system is enabled, it is also automatically deleted when you delete the stack.

 The EFS file system is **not** automatically deleted when you delete the stack.

 ## <a name="Reference"></a> Reference

-### AWS CloudFormation Template Input Parameters
+### Desktop CloudFormation Template Input Parameters
-Below, we describe the AWS CloudFormation template input parameters.
+Below, we describe the AWS CloudFormation template input parameters for the deep-learning desktop.

 | Parameter Name | Parameter Description |
 | --- | ----------- |